 Kimsey Run Lake

 Kimsey Run Lake is a great place to fish.
 If you’re in the area, and you don’t want to go to Trout Pond, this is another great spot.
-Kimsey Run Lake doesn’t have all the amenities of nearby Trout Pond, but it’s a nice, relaxing spot to spend a day catching your limit.
+It’s really easy to get to – just off of Rt.
+259. Kimsey Run Lake doesn’t have all the amenities of nearby Trout Pond, but it’s a nice, relaxing spot to spend a day catching your limit.
 Plus, unlike Trout Pond, it’s totally free.
-Just drive up, park your vehicle and drop your line – or launch your boat.
+Just drive up, park your vehicle (very large parking lot) and drop your line – or launch your boat.
 It’s great for fishermen, but it’s also a popular spot for bird watchers.
 It is not uncommon at all to spot an eagle or two here.
 It’s a nice place to sit back and watch nature all time of year.

 I think spring and fall are some of the best times of year.
 This place is just day-use, so there is no camping, but you can camp just down the road at the Lost River Campground.
 If you wanted a bit of exercise, you could even walk, but how would you carry all of those fish you are going to fry in front of all of the other campers?